Laminate Flooring Types and Selection Guide: A Practical Decision Framework for Buyers and Projects

 Anti-Scratch Types of Laminate Flooring: My Top Picks for Busy Homes and Homes with Pets

-If you need durable floors, I recommend scratch-resistant laminate.
-It’s great for busy homes with kids or pets.
+If you need durable floors, scratch-resistant laminate is great for busy homes with kids or pets.
 It has a strong wear layer.
 This layer is often made with aluminum oxide.
-It protects your floor from scratches and scuffs that happen every day.
-I find this surface very reliable.
+It protects the floor from scratches and scuffs that happen every day.
+Its surface is very reliable.
 It performs well when other floors might not.

 Advances in Scratch-Resistant Laminate Flooring